 - Human resource development through training and demonstration for staff of Locust Warning Organization (LWO), State officials, BSF personnel and Farmers.

 - To maintain control potential to combat locust emergency by organizing locust control campaign.

 However, the main objective of Locust Warning Organisation (LWO) is protection of standing crops and other green vegetation from the ravages of Desert locust which is one of the most dangerous pests occurring in desert areas throughout the world.

 - Keep constant vigil through field survey to prevent crop losses due to locust attack in approximately 2 lakh sq. kms.
 Scheduled Desert Area in the States of Rajasthan and Gujarat

-- Avoid upsurge of locust population in SDA and entry of locust swarms into India through prompt control operations.
+- Prevent development of locust population in SDA and entry of locust swarms into India through prompt control operations.

 - Hold Indo-Pak Border meetings for exchange of locust situation information between two Countries to effectively monitor the situation and ensure preparedness to tackle the emerging locust threat, if any.